lum3on/comfyui_LLM_Polymath/README.md

 ### Downloading Models

-Once OLAMA is installed, you can easily pull and run models.
+Once OLLAMA is installed, you can easily pull and run models.
 For example, to download the lightweight Gemma 2B model:

 ```bash
 ollama pull gemma:2b